 Every dog responds in his own way to the training.
-For some pets, it will be easy to get used to the collar, but others might need more guided and longer lessons time to adjust.
+For some dogs, it will be easy to get used to the collar, but others might need more guided and longer lessons time to adjust.
 The pooch will refuse to play in the yard and will not leave the house, if you don’t train him and use the collar on him anyway.

 But, if you set the boundary and make them understand it, they will figure out what is their limit and will not go outside of it.
 Another good thing about training is that you will teach him to respond to the audio warnings, so he can avoid the shock and remain in the safe area.
-After a couple of weeks of fence training, they will realize that the playtime they enjoy so much, within these boundaries you set, is unaffected.
+After a couple of weeks of dog fence training, they will realize that the playtime they enjoy so much, within these boundaries you set, is unaffected.